Social media management is complex in execution and requires an understanding of both the macro and micro aspects of social media.

 What platforms are you on today?
 Let us assume for the moment that your business key area of focus is B2C, as in you are selling straight to the consumer.
 In this scenario, you would identify both the existing and upcoming platforms based on their demographic and held time.
 Held time being the total time they are on the platform.

 From a B2C perspective, there are three primary platforms for consideration.
-Facebook with now 1.59 Billion Monthly Active Users.
-Instagram at 400 million, and Snapchat currently at 100 million daily active users.
+As of October 2019, Facebook has 2.41 billion monthly active users.
+Instagram monthly users stand at over 1 billion, and Snapchat currently at 190 million daily active users.
 We could have also included YouTube but this platform has its own unique dimensions.

 From here you need to go into greater detail.
 You would start to look at location, content creation requirements, and your capability to create and distribute valuable content.

-Content - What content do you have today, and what content are you prepared to create to support your platform efforts.
-As an example, if we took Facebook as the platform, we are now seeing some brands publish on the hour, every single hour.
+Content - What content do you have today and what content are you prepared to create to support your platform efforts.
+As an example on Facebook, we are now seeing some brands publish on the hour, every single hour.

 This may or may not be indicative of your industry.
 However, you need to research what your industry is doing to understand its cadence.
 Then align this with your capabilities to produce content that is “valuable” at an appropriate frequency.